mattaylor/objix/README.md

 ### Object.prototype.filter(function)

-Return new object with only values that pass function.
+Return new object like `this` with only entries for which the the supplied function returns truthy.
 Function takes value and key as arguments.

 ```javascript
 { a: 1, b: 2 }.filter(v => v > 1) // { b: 2 }